 - Put two fistfuls of vegetables on your plate for every meal.
 Vegetables are full of antioxidants, phytochemicals, and immune boosting properties that support our ability to detoxify.
 (Organic is best to limit pesticide exposure.)

 - Use as many spices as possible.
 Spices boost your immune system, your metabolism, and fight inflammation.
 Nothing is better than using lots of spices on your food.

 - Cook with the right cooking oils.
 Limit inflammatory oils such as corn oil, safflower oil, sunflower oil etc. Stick with coconut, avocado, or EVOO.

-- Use the skin deep app to limit the amount of chemicals that you are exposed to in personal care products
+- Use the skin deep app to limit the number of chemicals that you are exposed to in personal care products

 - Get 7-9 hours of HIGH-QUALITY sleep.

 - Optional: If you currently consume more than 2 cups of coffee a day, you may want to consider switching to green tea for a bit.
 (Here is a post I wrote about coffee and caffeine.)

 If you do those things you will vastly decrease stress and inflammation in the body. [clickToTweet tweet=”A true detox isn’t a diet or cleanse, it’s much simpler than that.
 The 10 best ways to detox!” quote=”You will give your organs a break from trying to process through so much junk so much time and gain tons of energy.
 That’s what detox should be about, not dieting or starvation. “] Just supporting your body with the healthiest most nutrient-dense foods possible.

 Many of the long-time readers may recognize that most of those tips are linked to my 52 Weeks to 52 Healthy Habits series.
 Most of these things are things I believe you should get the hang of practicing all year long.